spryker/spryker-docs/docs/scos/dev/migration-concepts/migrate-to-sccos/step-13-migrate-database.md

 ---
 title: 'Step 13: Migrate database'
-description: To migrate to PaaS, one of the steps is migrating the database
+description: To migrate to SCCOS, one of the steps is migrating the database
 template: howto-guide-template
 ---

-After you have [chosen a multi-store setup](/docs/scos/dev/migration-concepts/migrate-to-paas/step-12-choose-a-multi-store-setup.html), your next step is migrating your data to the database.
-For the database, Spryker PaaS uses MariaDB.
+After you have [chosen a multi-store setup](/docs/scos/dev/migration-concepts/migrate-to-sccos/step-12-choose-a-multi-store-setup.html), your next step is migrating your data to the database.
+For the database, Spryker SCCOS uses MariaDB.
 Therefore, you must migrate data in the MariaDB-compatible dump.

 ## Migrating MySQL or MariDB to MariaDB

-To migrate the MySQL or MariaDB database to MariaDB in PaaS, follow these steps.
+To migrate the MySQL or MariaDB database to MariaDB in SCCOS, follow these steps.

 1. Make sure the version of MySQL or MariaDB in the old system is compatible with the new Spryker Cloud system.
 2. Run the following queries against the source DB and save this data.
 You'll need them later to validate that the restoration went successfully: